cookie-munster/cookie-munster.github.io/_pages/about.md

 ## <i class="fa fa-users"> | Volunteer
 ### South Carolina Center for Children's Books & Literacy
 2014 - 2017
-> Children's book reader with Cocky's Reading Express
+> Children's book reader with Cocky's Reading Express.
+Visited all corners of the state.
 > Creating maps & analysis to visualize community impact.
+> Activism for children's literacy.

 ### Students Engaged in Aquatic Sciences
 2015 - 2017
-> Education Outreach Coordinator, designing curricula and visiting schools across South Carolina
+> Education Outreach Coordinator, designing curricula and visiting schools across South Carolina.
+Taught all ages, from pre-K to senior.
+Adapted lessons on marine biology and taxonomy, and developed specialized lessons on climate change, aquaponics, and ichthyology (dissection).
+Led STEM tours for secondary students.
+Participated in river monitoring and clean-ups.

 ### Palmetto Animal Assisted Life Services (PAALS)
 2013 - Present